 Pursuant to the PRC Patent Law, most recently amended on December 27, 2008, and its implementation rules, most recently amended on January 9, 2010, patents in China fall into three categories: invention, utility model and design.
 An invention patent is granted to a new technical solution proposed in respect of a product or method or an improvement of a product or method.
 A utility model is granted to a new technical solution that is practicable for application and proposed in respect of the shape, structure or a combination of both of a product.
-A design patent is granted to the new design of a certain product in shape, pattern or a combination of both and in color, shape and pattern combinations aesthetically suitable for industrial application.
+A design patent is granted to the new design of a certain product in shape, pattern or a combination of both, and in color, shape and pattern combinations aesthetically suitable for industrial application.
 Under the PRC Patent Law, the term of patent protection starts from the date of application.
 Patents relating to invention are effective for twenty years, and utility models and designs are effective for ten years from the date of application.
 The PRC Patent Law adopts the principle of "first-to-file" system, which provides that where more than one person files a patent application for the same invention, a patent will be granted to the person who files the application first.

 Existing patents can become narrowed, invalid or unenforceable due to a variety of grounds, including lack of novelty, creativity, and deficiencies in patent application.
 In China, a patent must have novelty, creativity and practical applicability.
 Under the PRC Patent Law, novelty means that before a patent application is filed, no identical invention or utility model has been publicly disclosed in any publication in China or overseas or has been publicly used or made known to the public by any other means, whether in or outside of China, nor has any other person filed with the patent authority an application that describes an identical invention or utility model and is recorded in patent application documents or patent documents published after the filing date.
 Creativity means that, compared with existing technology, an invention has prominent substantial features and represents notable progress, and a utility model has substantial features and represents any progress.
-Practical applicability means an invention or utility model can be manufactured or used and may produce positive results.
-Patents in China are filed with the State Intellectual Property Office, or SIPO.
-Where, pursuant to the receipt of an application for a patent of an invention, the patent administrative department under the State Council, upon preliminary examination, finds the application conforms to the requirements of the Law, it shall publish the application promptly within 18 full months from the filing date.
+Practical applicability means an invention for a patent of an application promptly within 18 full months from the State Council, upon preliminary examination, finds the application conforms to the requirements of the Law, it shall publish the application promptly within 18 full months from the filing date.
 Upon the request of the applicant, the patent administrative department under the State Council may publish the application earlier.